-The number of lost workdays year-to-date Sept.
-30, 2006 is 65 percent lower than the same period last year.
-Likewise, the number of lost-time incidents decreased by 62 percent for the same period.
-The largest increase in lost workdays occurred in Central Office Bridge Maintenance, while districts 1, 3, 4, 5, 6, 9 and 10 show significant decreases.
+The number of lost workdays for 2006 is 69 percent lower than last year's total.
+Likewise, the number of lost-time incidents decreased by 64 percent for the same period.
 MoDOT continues to develop and implement new safety-related initiatives to further reduce lost workdays including a new safety recognition program, a work simulation physical exam and a fitness for duty program.
-The Risk Management Division now directs all medical care for work-related injuries.
-MoDOT continues to identify and provide light duty assignments for injured workers with restrictions in an effort to get them back to work quickly.
+Risk Management personnel now direct all medical care for work-related injuries.
+MoDOT continues to identify and provide light-duty assignments for injured workers with restrictions in an effort to get them back to work quickly.